manuelfs12/temperature-go/README.md

 #### Go vs Another language
 Since before starting CS50x, I was toying with the idea of learning Go, but got scared when I read that it was a combination of Python and C.
-After going through CS50x, and dipping my toes in C, it motivated me to work with Go, since I like static type languages.
+After going through CS50x, and dipping my toes in C, this encouraged me to work with Go because I like static type languages.

 I have previous experience working with languages like Python, Javascript and C#, But for this project I wanted to challenge myself and create something in a new language.